dev-bootcamp-2019/final-project-iurquiza/README.md

 Once the application is being served open a browser to: http://localhost:3000/

+Use the top navigation bar to go to the different sections of the application.

+You will have to authenticate on each page using uPort as the authenticated state is not currently stored.

 This application is just a proof-of-concept and is insecure.

 The following files should be updated with your information and implemented/stored securly server-side: